 - Cashback rewards.
 You earn a set percentage of your purchase total back in cashback rewards every time you use your credit card.

 - Travel rewards.
-You earn travel rewards points every time you use your credit card.
-You can save these points and use them to pay for travel accommodations.
+You earn travel rewards points or bonus miles every time you use your credit card.
+You can save these bonus points and use them to pay for travel accommodations.

 Although these are the two most popular rewards credit card options, they’re not the only ones.
 Other programs may offer gift cards, statement credits, etc.